automaate/GFX_sandbox/mplab_harmony_license.md

         Licensee's premises and to audit Licensee's records and inventory of Licensee Products, whether located on Licensee's premises or elsewhere at any time, announced or unannounced, and in its sole and absolute discretion, in order to ensure Licensee's adherence to the terms of this Agreement.

     (f) License and Sublicense Limitation.
-This Section 1 does not grant Licensee or any Third Party the right to modify any dotstack™ Bluetooth® stack, profile, or iAP protocol included in the Software.
+This Section 1 does not grant Licensee or any Third Party the right to modify any dotstackâ„¢ BluetoothÂ® stack, profile, or iAP protocol included in the Software.

 2. Third Party Requirements.
 Licensee acknowledges that it is Licensee's responsibility to comply with any third party license terms or requirements applicable to the use of such third party software, specifications, systems, or tools, including but not limited to SEGGER Microcontroller GmbH & Co.
 KG's rights in the emWin software and certain libraries included herein.
 Microchip is not responsible and will not be held responsible in any manner for Licensee's failure to comply with such applicable terms or requirements.